LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 We will revisit each topic and troubleshoot common errors you may encounter as you explore each topic.

-## Errors associated with CRUD operations
+## Errors Associated With CRUD Operations

 ### Error 1: 404 no such index[x]

 In [Part 1: Intro to Elasticsearch and Kibana](https://github.com/LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana), we learned how to perform CRUD operations.
-Let's say we sent the following request to retrieve a document with an id of 1 from the index `common_errors`.
+Let's say we've sent the following request to retrieve a document with an id of 1 from `common_errors` index.

 Request sent:
 ```